Z-siteA Companion to the Works of Louis Zukofsky

 When first published in the “Objectivists” issue of Poetry (Feb.
 1931) and then again in An “Objectivists” Anthology (1932), this movement had the subtitle, “There are different techniques,” which is quoted from EP as found at “A”-1.4.13.

 39.1 Horses: in the first instance the poet is referring in this poem to sawhorses, which are being used to mark off a section of a street under repair; therefore they have “Street Closed” printed on their “stomachs” (39.9).
-Scroggins suggests (359) that a possible source for the subject of this poem was Guillaume Apollinaire’s poem “Chevaux de Frise” (Friesland horses) from Calligrammes (1918), in which the poet verbally transforms bared wire covered wooden frames, called Friesland horses, into actual horses.
-Apollinaire’s poem is mentioned in the work LZ wrote with René Taupin, Le Style Apollinaire (1934), quoting the lines: “Non chevaux barbes mais barbelés / Et je les anime tout soudain” (Not Barbary horses but barded wire / And I give them sudden life) (238-239).
+Scroggins suggests (359) a possible source for the subject of this poem in Guillaume Apollinaire’s poem “Chevaux de Frise” (Friesland horses) from Calligrammes (1918), in which the poet verbally transforms bared wire covered wooden frames, called Friesland horses, into actual horses.
+In the work LZ ghost wrote for his friend René Taupin beginning in later 1931, Le Style Apollinaire (1934), he quotes the lines: “Non chevaux barbes mais barbelés / Et je les anime tout soudain” (Not Barbary horses but barded wire / And I give them sudden life) (238-239).
 Also see numerous references to horses throughout “A”, as indicated in the index.

 39.1 manes: horse manes, but manes were also spirits of the dead in ancient Rome; anagrammatically there is as well a pun on names (see 41.3).
 Probably it is relevant that violin bows are typically made with horsehair, although this would be from the tail rather than the mane.